BinaryIgor/blog/posts/reducing-the-search-space.md

 CREATE INDEX account_name_id ON account(name, id);
 ```

-Now, we have all the data we need in the index (name and id columns), so <a target="_blank" href="https://www.postgresql.org/docs/current/indexes-index-only-scans.html">it can be retrieved in a single read operation, directly from the index</a>.
+Now, we have all the data we need in the index (name and id columns), so <a  href="https://www.postgresql.org/docs/current/indexes-index-only-scans.html">it can be retrieved in a single read operation, directly from the index</a>.

 ## Partitioning